tytydraco/yessleep/out/You_Dont_Want_to_Know_What_Happened_to_Al_Blank_Part_1.md

 I'd been to his house, and his parents both seemed perfectly nice.
 His dad was very quiet and mild-mannered, his mom was a bit eccentric but seemed to love children.
 No one ever heard about any problems with the Blanks, and while the divorce came as a surprise, it was about as "mutual" as a divorce can get, with both parents continuing on civil terms.
 For all intents and purposes, Alireza Blank was a nihilistic grandpa stuck in the body of a plump little kid who perhaps quietly thought he was better than everyone else for reasons best known to him.

 In ninth grade, something happened that changed him for good.
-Maybe it was because he was already getting called names by that time, or maybe it was his parents, but he had become more detached than ever by that time.
+Maybe it was because he was already getting called names, or maybe it was his parents, but he had become more detached than ever by that time.
 Then, one day, he made the mistake of crossing our English teacher, Mrs. Shaw.
 Mrs. Shaw, may god rest her soul, was a tiny woman with white frizzy hair who loved putting the fear of god into kids twice her size, and often their parents as well.

 That year, we were asked to submit a final term essay at least 1500 - 2000 words long.
 That's a lot of words for a ninth grader, and all of us cursed and grumbled our way through it for a whole week, knowing there was a C+ waiting for us at the end if we were lucky.
 I'm sure Al hated it too, seeing as he submitted an essay that consisted of three short sentences.